-Parents rarely think of baby ear protection unless they’re taking an infant to an indoor monster truck rally.
-But the problem is that the world can get incredibly loud.
-Consider the average downtown with construction noise, growling buses, and honking horns.
-All of it is bad news for infants, who have delicate eardrums and can easily suffer future hearing loss in part due to aural childhood trauma.
-Put another way: wearing baby ear protection at the monster truck rally is great, but maybe don’t skimp in other circumstances.
+Parents rarely think of baby ear protection.
+But loud noises go hand in hand with festive occasions like fireworks on the Fourth of July, or music at a festival.
+Even apart from Independence Day, the world can get incredibly loud.
+Consider construction noise, growling buses, and honking horns.
+All of it is bad news for infants, who have delicate eardrums and can easily suffer future hearing loss in part due to childhood hearing trauma.
+It doesn’t matter if it’s firework booms or passing trucks.
+Put another way: Wearing baby ear protection is great on the Fourth of July, but maybe don’t skimp in other circumstances.

 Windmill notes that long-term damage isn’t the only concern.
 As more very young children spend more time listening to music or shows through headphones, volume increased along with the prospect of short-term hearing damage.
 “Children today are exhibiting more signs of noise-induced hearing loss,” he says.
 In fact, patterns of hearing loss associated with prolonged domestic noise — as opposed to industrial noise — were being observed in up to 10 percent of children in the early 2000s, a number which Windmill is certain has climbed since.